If you’re looking for things to do in Lago Maggiore, check out my frankly brilliant list covering everything there is to do there.

 3. Bucket lifts at Laveno

 These are err… buckets that just take you up a mountain.
-They’re really popular and as soon as I found out about them I wanted to have a go.
+They’re a really popular thing to do in Lago Maggiore and as soon as I found out about them I wanted to have a go.
 The view from the top was amazing, and totally worth the thrill of the ride.

 Wait for a clear day to do the buckets at Laveno though, it’ll be all the better for it.